hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 development costs of automation of the data collection process for that specific program onto other parties (software tool vendors and service providers).
-Working with HPXML is best executed in coordination with other program sponsors to minimize the number of program specific  data fields required.
-This will reduce costs for tool vendors, speed up the software approval process, and make more tools available, for your program area, increasing competition.
+Working with HPXML is best executed in coordination with other program sponsors to minimize the number of program-specific data fields required.
+This will reduce costs for tool vendors, speed up the software approval process, and make more tools available for your program area, increasing competition.

 Schedule Updates to Data Requirements